masep01/zapper-cluster/doc/ingress.md

 1) `api-service` and `webapp-services` will be now `ClusterIP` services instead of `NodePort`, since we don't want them to be accessible via the defined ports (32333 and 32334).
 Now, all traffic will be sent to port 443 (HTTPS).

-2) Deploy `NGINX Ingress Controller` and configure it to send traffic to the previous services.
+2) Deploy `Ingress Controller` and configure it to send traffic to the previous services.

 ## New architecture
 As explained above, Ingress will route traffic based on path rules.